CanarysAutomations/report-builder/README.md

 We have 3 queries to fetch **User**, **User activity** and **Organization data**.
 These queries are sent in a single request to generate the report based on the response received.

-## Existing Challenges
+## Current Challenges

-- When we need to search organization level data in GitHub, the data is presented like this
+- When we need to check GitHub for organizational level data, the information is presented in this way

   ![img](./images/github-search-window.PNG)

-- To study and sort this data, requires a manual process to go through every page in github
+- To study and sort this data, requires a manual process to go through every page in GitHub
-- To review graphql reports online, very few tools are present to export the data in a excel file
+- Very few tools are present to export the data in an excel file to review graphql reports online.

-### Tool's Advantages
+### Advantages

 - Separates user and Organization data.
-Get the exact of the no.of users and Organization
+Get the precise number of users and Organization
-- Readily available report in an excel format
+- Ready-to-read export in excel format

 ## Data populated in the report